jupl/btc-angular/README.md

 ### Testing
-To enable testing, required packages must be added.
-Use `add:testing`/`add:codetesting`/`add:sitetesting` tasks to install dependencies via Bower/npm.
 Tests leverage [Mocha](http://visionmedia.github.io/mocha/), [Mocha as Promised](https://github.com/domenic/mocha-as-promised), and [Chai](http://chaijs.com/).
 Code and site testing is provided.
 Code testing adds [Sinon](http://sinonjs.org/) and [Sinon-Chai](https://github.com/domenic/sinon-chai).

 #### `test:all [codereporter=progress] [sitereporter=spec] [browsers=[browsers]]`
 Run all tests listed below once.
 For more information on reporters see below.

 #### `test:code [reporter=progress] [watch=false] [browsers=[browsers]]`
 Run code-based tests (ex. unit tests) using Karma.
 Karma is preconfigured to run with [PhantomJS](http://phantomjs.org/).
+Required packages will automatically be installed if not already with the `add:codetesting` task.
 A Karma reporter can be specified with the `reporter` option.
 You can also override the browsers to run with with the `browsers` option. (ex: `browsers=Chrome,Firefox,Safari`) If you run this task with `watch=true` Karma will auto-run on file changes.
 Otherwise by default Karma runs once.
 You can also run the server while watching files with `watch=server`.
 In addition, if you run a build (see below) with the `dev` environment the tests are included with a reporter under `test` to run in browsers. (ex. visit `http://locahost:[port]/test`)

 #### `test:site [reporter=spec] [watch=false]`
 Run site-based tests (ex. system tests) using Mocha, PhantomJS, and WebDriverJS.
-A Brunch server is started up temporarily to interact with the site.
+Required packages will automatically be installed if not already with the `add:sitetesting` task.
+A server is started up temporarily to interact with the site.
 A Mocha reporter can be specified with the `reporter` option.
 If you run this task with `watch=true` Mocha will auto-run on file changes with [nodemon](http://remy.github.io/nodemon/).
 Otherwise by default Mocha runs once.
 The global method `getDriver` is provided to get a setup and built driver.
 WebDriverJS' use of Promises can be combined with Mocha as Promised to handle asynchronous behavior easily. ex:

 ```js
 describe('Sample', function() {